 Located a stone’s throw from Reykjavík, the guys at Íshestar offer short rides into lava fields and countryside from their base in Hafnarfjordur.
 Their longer trail rides, for instance, to Snæfellsnes, Thorsmörk, the Golden Circle, and the highlands, are suited to more experienced riders.
 They can accommodate non-riders with stable visits.

-The team at Eldhestar run a range of horseback riding tours from their base near Hveragerði.
+The team at Eldhestar runs a range of horseback riding tours from their base near Hveragerði.
 One of their popular tours takes riders out into the geothermal valley alongside rivers and hot springs.
 Another heads out in search of Iceland’s famous elves.
-Multi-day rides take inthe highlights of the south and southwest regions.
+Multi-day rides take in the highlights of the south and southwest regions.

 Founded more than three decades ago, Pólar Hestar has grown into a sizeable stable, boasting around 150 horses.
 They’ll take you on a ride from their farm near Akureyri, giving you the chance to appreciate a breathtaking and diverse backdrop of mountains, fjords, rivers and unspoiled valleys from the saddle of your horse.

 Skorrahestar is an established stable in East Iceland.
 This farm has been owned by the same family for over a century.
 They’re more than happy to share their passion for horses and their love of this remote part of the country with those who come to ride.
 Stick to a riverside trail to reach the local waterfall, or head into the hills for extraordinary views out over Norðfjörður.

 No matter what your level of experience, whether you’re a complete beginner or an accomplished equestrian, Iceland horseback riding is sure to be one of the top fun activities of your trip to Iceland.
-Get in touch and we’ll sort you out with acampervan rental so that your equine adventure can begin.
+Get in touch and we’ll sort you out with a campervan rental so that your equine adventure can begin.